 It's a Great Business But...

 The changes in the American economy over the last 2 decades have created a huge market of consumers in need of help with their credit report and increasing their credit score.
 As a result, many people have decided to look into starting a credit repair business.

-But just like any other business, if you have never attempted starting a credit repair business before there is a lot of information to gather and knowledge necessary to do it the right way.
+But just like any other business there are challenges.
+If you have never attempted starting a credit repair business before there is a lot of information to gather and knowledge necessary to do it the right way.
 The credit repair industry, like many others, has a high percentage of people that start the business and quit within the first year.
 Why is that?
 And how do you avoid being one of those people?
 This article will cover the points you need to consider.

 Laws and Licensing

 There are no licenses you need to have to be in the credit repair business.
 However, you do have a few laws you must consider.
 And, these laws may be different in each state.
 The Credit Restoration Organizations Act (CROA), a federal law, states that a for profit company cannot charge fees before performing credit repair work for a consumer.
 Although many have come up with creative ways to deal with this law it will affect cash flow for a new business owner.
 However, attorneys, banks, credit unions and 501(c)3 non-profit companies may charge upfront fees.
 They are exempt from CROA.

 In addition, certain states require surety bonds up to $100,000.
 Bonds will run you between $1,000 and $10,000 every 2 years depending on the surety amount and your credit score.
 Yes, credit score affects just about everything.

 Fees for Service

 In addition to deciding how you are going to charge for your credit repair services, (if you cannot charge upfront how are you going to charge?), you must also decide how much to charge.
 Gone are the days when you can charge $1,500 to $5,000 for credit repair services.
 There are established, reputable companies that charge $90 to $125/month for a very effective service.
 You’ll have to compete with that when starting a credit repair business.